Global Kinetic Simulations of Monster Shocks and Their Emission: Supplemental Material

 where $\theta$ is the spherical polar angle, and $\omega$ is the angular frequency of the fast wave.
+Such waves can be produced either directly from the starquakes~\cite{Beloborodov2023,2025arXiv250812567Q,2025arXiv250818033B} or through the spontaneous conversion of Alfv\'{e}n waves in the inner magnetosphere~\cite{2021ApJ...908..176Y,2024ApJ...972..139M,2025ApJ...980..222B,2025ApJ...987...42C}.
+At a radius $r_0=0.4r_{\rm nl}\gg r_*$ (see Equation \ref{eq:r_nl} for typical values), the waves are already propagating as asymptotic spherical waves, agnostic of the launching mechanisms.
 The $\sin\theta$ profile is chosen as it represents the lowest (dipole) order in the radiation multipole expansion~\cite{jackson1999classical}, and it also conveniently avoids any pathological behavior near the axis.
-The wave propagates and reaches $\delta B/B_{\rm bg} \approx 1/2$ at the nonlinear radius $r_{\rm nl}$.
-This nonlinear radius gives a natural length unit of this problem.
 We simulated fast waves with wavelength $\lambda = 2\pi c/\omega$ ranging from $0.2r_{\rm nl}$ to $r_{\rm nl}$.
-Since the wave propagation is linear up to $r_{\rm nl}$, we choose the inner boundary $r_0 = 0.4r_{\rm nl}$ to focus our attention on the dynamics near the nonlinear radius.
 The outer boundary is chosen near $r_1 \approx 4.7r_{\rm nl}$.
 We apply an open boundary condition at this radius, but since we typically terminate our simulations before the fast wave reaches the outer boundary, the exact boundary condition implementation does not play a significant role.

 To properly capture the shock physics, the simulations need to resolve both the plasma skin depth $\lambda_p=c/\omega_p=\sqrt{m_ec^2/(4\pi n_{\rm bg} e^2)}$ and the gyration time scale $\omega_B^{-1}=m_ec/(eB_{\rm bg})$ at the nonlinear radius.
 The ratio of these two scales is the magnetization, which is a key parameter of this problem: